 "Jade best suits having more of a natural root as she has brown eyes and a warmer skin complexion so I ensured the best suitability by placing the grey tones throughout the mid-lengths and ends of the hair."

-If you like the idea of this experimental colour, but don't want to commit, there are several at-home products which allow you to dabble in silver strands.
+If you like the idea of this experimental colour, but don't want to commit (or fork out for a salon trip), there are several at-home products which allow you to dabble in silver strands.

 HAIR DYES & MAITENANCE

 Prep your locks with .
 For a subtle blonde/silver hue, give the a go.
 For a more full on grey shade, the , is ideal.
-For extra sparkle, try S.
+L'Oréal Paris Colourista also offers a great selection for silver experimentation, from a and wash-in-wash-out , to permanent at home dye kits.
+Want to rock Iskra Lawerence's new chrome colour?
+Our sources tell us is the actual shade she used.

 Silver shampoos & maitenance: